 Critical analysis – the ability to thoroughly examine, analyze and respond to creative concepts and ideas, both verbally and in writing – is an essential tool in an art and design education.
 In this foundation course, historical and contemporary art (both two and three-dimensional) is presented in relationship to a specific theme.
 Students develop an approach to critical analysis by delving into the historical context of the artwork.
 Coursework is enhanced by visits to the RISD Museum of Art, where students explore the collections and examine original artwork in an intimate setting.

-Applicants are asked to select a major at the time of their application.
+Applicants are asked to select a major at the time of their online application.
 Please make your major selection carefully, as changes cannot be accommodated once the application has been processed.
 Majors are assigned by the preference indicated on your application AND on a first-come, first-served basis.
 Because space in majors is limited, availability cannot be guaranteed.
 Early application increases your chance of placement in your preferred major.
 If your desired major is full at the time you apply, you may select an alternative major that is open AND opt to be added to the waitlist for a major that is full.
 If a space in the waitlisted major becomes available, you will be notified via email.

 NOTE: Study in a major is only one component of the comprehensive Pre-College program.
 Students in all majors come away with a depth of experience, advancement and artwork through their Foundations courses.